Cerro Azul Formation: Description

 The unit is characterized by a monotonous succession of loess containing moderately developed paleosols.
-In particular, the formation is considered as representing the interval between 10 and 5.7 Ma.
+In particular, the formation is considered to represent the interval between 10 and 5.7 Ma.
 The maximum exposed thickness in outcrop is 54 m, although the unit reaches about 180 m in the subsurface.

 The Cerro Azul Formation deposits were described by Linares et al. in 1980.
 They are discontinuous along the whole occupied area in the provinces of La Pampa and Buenos Aires.
-They are composed of silts, sandy silts and very thin silty sands, reddish and brown colored, with a homogeneous and compact general aspect, and frequent carbonate nodules and evidences of pedogenic processes.
+They are composed of silts, sandy silts, and very thin silty sands, reddish and brown colored, with a homogeneous and compact general aspect, and frequent carbonate nodules and evidence of pedogenic processes.
 Visconti et al. (2010) interpreted them as eolian deposits characterized by loessic materials, with a high percentage of lithic fragments and volcaniclastic sediments.

-The sediments and their fauna belong to a sedimentary and faunal cycle, which followed the withdrawal (around 10 Ma) of a widespread marine transgression that extended from central Argentina, to western Uruguay and southern Paraguay and Brazil, the "Paraná Sea" or mar paranense in Spanish.
+The sediments and their fauna belong to a sedimentary and faunal cycle, which followed the withdrawal (around 10 Ma) of a widespread marine transgression that extended from central Argentina to western Uruguay and southern Paraguay and Brazil, the "Paraná Sea" or mar paranense in Spanish.

-Large cylindrical sediment-filled structures, 115 of which interpreted as mammal burrows occur within the loess-paleosol sequence of the formation.
+Large cylindrical sediment-filled structures, 115 of which are interpreted as mammal burrows, occur within the loess-paleosol sequence of the formation.

-Fossil content
+Locations

 The following fossils have been recovered from the formation: